Areas of Interest

 1993 Guest Professor, U of Tabingen, Germany

-2003 Certificate of Appreciation for promoting equal opportunities for people with disabilities Council for Disability Concerns, University of Michigan
+2003 Certificate of Appreciation for promoting equal opportunities for people with disabilities, Council for Disability Concerns, Univ of Mich

 2006-2007 Visiting Scholar, U of Washington, Seattle WA